Cynsar-Capital/cynsar-capital-web/content/pages/thank-you.md

       text:
         textAlign: left
     title: 'Dear '
-    subtitle: We like you enough
+    subtitle: 'We like you enough and '
 ---